MOXA-ISD/developer-docs/docs/edge/appdev/tag/tag.md

 title: Tag SDK
 ---

-In this quickstart you learn how to develop a your application by ThingsPro data acquisition SDK.
+In this quickstart you learn how to develop your application by ThingsPro data acquisition SDK.

 ## Installation